Whether you’re completely new to battle royale, or you’ve been on the hunt for those key Blackout tips – this guide will get you ready.

 Call of Duty: Black Ops 4’s Blackout is proving popular with diehard Call of Duty fans and newbies alike.

-Blackout may be a battle royale mode, but it works a little differently from what you may be used to in Fortnite or PUBG.
+Blackout works a little differently to the Battle Royale modes found in Fortnite or PUBG.
 The skills you’ve picked up playing these other games will come in handy here, but there are a lot of fresh ideas in Blackout.

 Throughout this page, you’ll find general tips for new players and battle royale veterans alike.
-We have a different one specifically for PUBG players looking to try out Blackout, which is going live very soon.
+We have a different one specifically for PUBG players looking to try out Blackout.

 We’ll be updating this page the more we play, but below is a great collection of hot tips to get you started.
 For more on Blackout, check out our locations guide, perks guide, and where to find zombies.